sopherapps/scdb/README.md

 A very simple and fast key-value store but persisting data to disk, with a "localStorage-like" API.

 **scdb is not yet production ready.
+It is not even working yet!!.
 It is still being heavily developed and its API (and features) could change quite drastically**

 ## Purpose